Connect with us

 The base soil should be properly compacted, preferably with a 1,361-kg twin drum roller to reduce its volume of water and air – thus creating a harder, denser surface.

 The base soil is then covered with crushed rock, whose composition should be rough and jagged.
-This type of crushed rock is usually called ‘3/4″ minus’ or ‘road-base’ mix.
+This type of crushed rock is usually called the ‘3/4″ minus’ or ‘road-base’ mix.

 In the case of clay base soil, 8 inches of crushed rock is recommended.